 4. Archduke Maximillian is the man who introduced the tradition of engagement rings in 1477

-The first engagement dates back to 1477 when Archduke Maximillian of Austria proposed to Mary of Burgundy.
+The first engagement ring dates back to 1477 when Archduke Maximillian of Austria proposed to Mary of Burgundy.
 The archduke was so enamored with Mary that he presented her with a ring symbolizing his love and commitment to marriage.

 This initiated a tradition that quickly caught on among elite societies.
-However, it wasn’t until the mid-1900s that the trend became widespread among the public.
+However, it wasn’t until the mid-1900s that the trend became widespread among the general public.
 Today, most engagement rings feature precious gems like diamonds.

 5. The world’s most expensive engagement ring is The Pink Star Diamond